verdaccio/website/website/blog/2019-05-19-15-verdaccio-4-release.md

 ## <a id="remove-node-6"></a> Node 8 is minimum requirement

-Node JS 6 went to end of life on April 30, 2019.
+NodeJS 6 went to end of life on April 30, 2019.
 Verdaccio@4 drops the support for node6 and node8 will be the minimum requirement.

 ## <a id="tech-updates"></a> Tech updates